-Use your best judgment: If the temperature drops below freezing (aka, 32 degrees Fahrenheit) and you have a small and/or short-haired dog, put him in a coat—and limit the amount of time you spend outdoors.
+Use your best judgment: If the temperature drops below freezing and you have a small and/or short-haired dog, put them in a coat and limit the amount of time you spend outdoors.
 Dogs (like people) can suffer from frostbite and hypothermia.
 Be on the lookout for signs of hypothermia like trouble breathing, shivering, lethargy, fixed pupils, muscle stiffness, and irregular heartbeat.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.